The Creative Process

 Dec.
 3, 2022 2-5pm at The WOW Café Theater

-Moses will be performing, "Thriller" during the annual, HARLEMWEEN, event on October 31, 2022.
-All are welcome to come out and enjoy the festivities at the Adam Clayton Powell Jr. state office building from 2-7pm!
+Moses performed, "Thriller" during the annual, HARLEMWEEN, event on October 31, 2022 at the Adam Clayton Powell Jr. state office building.

-"Harlem's Finest" 60x48 oil portrait tribute to Cicely Tyson by Moses Harper is featured during street renaming ceremony.
+"Harlem's Finest" 60x48 oil portrait tribute to Cicely Tyson by Moses Harper was featured during street renaming ceremony.

 February 2, 2022